What are National Multiple-Use Approvals?

 How to apply for a Building Consent that has a Multi-proof statement

 - Follow the process for a normal building consent set out on Applying for a Building Consent and put together the required documentation.

 - A completed copy of the Building Consent Application Form (Form2), including the project value for the whole project, not just the site-specific portion.

 - A copy of the Multi-proof certificate, which will show any applicable conditions.

 - A statement addressed to the BCA (your local Council) stating that the design for which the Building Consent is being sought:

-- meets all the conditions of the Multi-proof (such as wind or snow loading restrictions) for the proposed site.
+- Meets all the conditions of the Multi-proof (such as wind and snow loading restrictions) for the proposed site.

 The Building System Performance of MBIE has published further information about NMUAs on their website, including the benefits, which are eligible, how to apply and the assessment process.
 The MBIE Multi-proof register is also available.